vercel/pkg/DEVELOPERS.md

   }
 ```

-- `deployFiles`: List of files like node native addons and else that needs to be placed on pkg root folder
+- `deployFiles`: List of files like node native addons and else that needs to be placed on application root folder.
+For each one of this files a warning will be shown in log output that remember user to deploy them with the application

 ### examples